tronprotocol/tips/tp/ticp/ticp-spv-proof-support/ticp-SPV-PROOF-SUPPORT.md

 ## Abstract

-This standard defines a way to support SPV proof, In this way client can get certified block headers.
+This standard defines a way to support SPV correctness and security, In this way client can get certified block headers.
 The client can use transactions' Merkel root in headers to make a Merkel proof